antosatko/Ruda/README.md

 Ruda is currently only supported on Windows.
 Linux support is planned for public testing.

 Only 64-bit systems are supported.
-This will unlikely change in the future.
+This is very unlikely to change in the future.

 ## Other